uNetworking/uWebSockets/benchmarks/README.md

 # Benchmark-driven development
-Making decisions based on scientific benchmarking **while** you develop can guide you to create very efficient solutions if you have the dicipline to follow through. µWebSockets performs with **98%** the theoretical maximum for any user space Linux process - if anything would ever be faster, it would only be so by less than 2%.
+Making decisions based on scientific benchmarking **while** you develop can guide you to create very efficient solutions if you have the dicipline to follow through. µWebSockets performs with **98%** the theoretical maximum for any user space Linux process [this was written before io_uring was added to Linux] - if anything would ever be faster, it would only be so by less than 2%.
 We know of no such project.

 Http | WebSockets
 --- | ---